dragonofdeath/impossible-states/src/u001-about-me.md

-  in Web:      on and off from 2004 in Wix:      for 1⅘ years working on:  comments and reviews products
+  in Web:      on and off from 2004 in Wix:      for 1⅘ years working on:  comments and reviews products (forum team)

   described by
   my peers as: typescript gourmet, vim addict, converted